sdurani/RingMe-Reminders/README.md

 ### Backend

 - **Python & Flask**: The backend framework handling API requests and responses.
-- **OpenAI API**: Generates character-based messages to enhance user interaction.
+- **OpenAI API**: Builds characters and generates messages as the selected character.

 ## Database Schema